Nancy-geek/linkedin-js-series/README.md

 - **`let` and `const`**: Hoisted but inaccessible before default initialization.
 [Gives Error when accessed before initialization]

 ### Functions
 Functions become accessible even before the line they are declared.
 Hoisting does not occur in function expressions, it occurs only in function declarations.
+If arrow function , (treating/behave as variable ),  The function definition is not accessible in hoisting unlike other functions . it will show the function as undefined, and hence the arrow function can't be accessed before its declaration line .

 ### Point to Note
 - Hoisting happens based on the scope.
 It sets variables and functions to the top of the scope.